 This intensive is centered around a three day solo retreat, where each participant will ritually identify with the death and entombment of Jesus.
 After their underworld journeys, participants will be welcomed into a new posture of living.

 What must we bring to the underworld?
 What new life awaits us on the other side?

 Friday, May 25th at Noon to Thursday, May 31st at 5:30pm (2018)

-A north-country wilderness park along the North Shore of Lake Superior where waterfalls cascade through a volcanic canyon surrounded by majestic forest.
-The trails in the park are carved through a forest of fir, cedar, spruce, and northern hardwoods.
-Although the trails are steep and challenging for hikers and backpackers, they offer spectacular views.
-Campsites are secluded and available through hiking only.
+A north-country wilderness area along the North Shore of Lake Superior (the largest freshwater lake in the world).
+Laugh with the waterfalls as they cascade through ancient volcanic canyons surrounded by boreal forest.
+Find solitude along trails carved through fir, cedar, spruce, and northern hardwoods.
+Group camping will be at Cascade Park, which offers some of the best hiking opportunities for those who love waterfalls.
+Solo camping will be at George Crosby Manitou Park, which offers challenging hikes with spectacular views.
+Solo campsites are secluded and available through hiking only.
 Special hiking and camping equipment will be needed.

 Check back soon for full bios.
-Currently, confirmed guides are Mark Van Steenwyk, Ellen Borey, Julia Dinsmore, Jim Bear Jacobs, Bob Klanderud, and Daniel Wolpert.
+Currently, confirmed guides are Mark Van Steenwyk, Ellen Morey, Julia Dinsmore, Lena Gardner, Jim Bear Jacobs, Bob Klanderud, and Daniel Wolpert.

 Cost of ProgramTuition is sliding scale.
 This covers food and lodging during the intensives (about 25 days total).
 You must arrange travel to and from Minneapolis on your own.
 Scholarships are available on a limited basis.

 Since this is the pilot year of the program, we’re keeping costs low.
 Prophetic Immersion costs us around $27,000 to offer, so participant fees are only expected to cover around 70% of the overall costs.